Auschwitz anniversary marked as peace again shattered by war

 “We recall our historic responsibility on Holocaust Memorial Day so that our Never Again endures in future,” he wrote on Twitter.

-The German parliament was holding a memorial event focused this year on those who were persecuted for their sexual orientation.
-Thousands of gay, lesbian, bisexual and transsexual people were incarcerated and killed by the Nazis.
-Their fate was only publicly recognized decades after the end of World War II.
+The German parliament held a memorial event focused this year on those who were persecuted for their sexual orientation.
+Thousands of gay, lesbian, bisexual and transsexual people were incarcerated and killed by the Nazis — a fate only publicly recognized decades after WWII.

-Elsewhere in the world on Friday, events were planned to mark International Holocaust Remembrance Day, an annual commemoration established by a United Nations resolution in 2005.
+Elsewhere in the world events marked International Holocaust Remembrance Day, an annual commemoration established by a United Nations resolution in 2005.

-About 6 million European Jews were killed in the Holocaust and millions more were killed in the global war that lasted from 1939 to 1945.
+In Britain, candles were lit to remember victims of genocide in homes and public buildings, including Buckingham Palace.

+Associated Press writers Frank Jordans in Berlin and Colleen Barry in Milan contributed to this report.